voyagerfan/Cocktail-App/README.md

    ```

 ### App Operation:
-* You may enter a cocktail name in the drink name form, use "Browse By Index" or click the "Random Pick" buttom.
+* You may enter a cocktail name in the drink name form, use "Browse By Index" or click the "Random Pick" button.
   * Using "browse by index" will re-route you to the browse by index page.
-  * If using the browse by index page, click a letter and press submit.
+  * If using the browse by index page, click a letter and press "submit".
 A list of cocktails matching the first letter will be displayed.
   * Clicking on a cocktail will re-route you back to the homepage and your drink will be displayed in "Current Search Results"
 * Using either the drink form or the random button will populate the "Current Search Results" field.
 * If a cocktail is not found when using the drink name form, the "Current Search Results" field will indicate that it is not found and you may try again.
 * Once the "Current Search Results" field is populated with a valid cocktail, you may chose the data you want to display.
-Check 1 or all 3 checkboxes and click submit.
+Check 1, 2 or all 3 checkboxes and click "submit".
 The data you request will be displayed on the page.

 ## Attributions